-500, 494, One 500-level seminar or graduate writing workshop
+500, two 500-level seminars, or one graduate writing workshop and one seminar.

-The required core course in theory and methods (500), one seminar (or a graduate writing workshop), and 494.
-The latter tutorial course is P/NP and will not count toward your unit total, but it will provide you a framework wi thin which to study for the Qualifying Exam.
-You should expect to schedule your Qualifying Exam at the close of this semester or the beginning of the next term.
-English 500 also serves as proof of your having met SSU's WEPT requirement.
+The required core course in theory and methods (500), one seminar (or a graduate writing workshop).
+Students are advised to start reading for the Qualifying exam, a written exam administered during the spring semester.
+Full-time students can take the exam either toward the end of their first or second year.

+Important: English 500 also serves as proof of your having met SSU's WEPT requirement.
 Proof of competency will not be automatically recorded.
 Instead, submit a WEPT waiver form (available at the WEPT office), with unofficial transcripts to show completion of the course.